georgesturrock/CaseStudy1/CS1Markdown.md

     ## There are 210 matches between GDPdata and FedSTATS.

-1. Sort the data frame in ascending order by GDP (so United States is last).
+Question 2.
+Sort the data frame in ascending order by GDP (so United States is last).
 What is the 13th country in the resulting data frame?

 ``` r
 cat(MergeGDPandStat$Long.Name[13], "is the country with the 13th lowest GDP.  ")